amsrafid/tagger/README.md

 # Tagger

 One of the most flexible html view builder for php.
+It builds view in php file using same naming convention of html tag and attributes.

 # Basic use